cloudbees-days/Rollout-Workshop-Steps/front-end-feature-flags.md

 And once the image has built, we will run that image inside of a Docker container with the following command: ```docker run -d -p 3000:3000 rollout-js```

-Head into ```localhost:3000``` to see all of the front-end feature changes that we have implemented.
+Head to http://localhost:3000 to see all of the front-end feature changes that we have implemented.

 ## Using the Rollout Dashboard
 Now that we have created our feature flags in the code, it is time to control the flags that are active in "production" with the Rollout Dashboard.

-Head into the dashboard, expand the Production environment on the left, and click on "experiments".
+Head into the dashboard, expand the Production environment on the left, and click on "Experiments".
 You should be presented with a screen telling you to create an experiment for your feature flags.
 Click on the "Create Experiment" button in the middle of the screen:
 ![Create experiment](img/10.png)

 This will present you with a dropdown, where you will select default.adminControl, which is the feature flag that we have created in the code.
 Once you have selected adminControl from the dropdown, click "Set Audience".